Interstate 20 in Georgia

-In the US state of Georgia, Interstate 20 (I-20) travels from the Alabama state line to the Savannah River, which is the South Carolina state line.
+Interstate 20 (I-20) is a part of the Interstate Highway System that spans 1539.38 mi from Reeves County, Texas, to Florence, South Carolina.
+In the US state of Georgia, I-20 travels from the Alabama state line to the Savannah River, which is the South Carolina state line.
 The highway enters the state near Tallapoosa.
 It travels through the Atlanta metropolitan area and exits the state in Augusta.
 The highway also travels through the cities of Bremen, Douglasville, Conyers, Covington, and Madison.
-I-20 has the unsigned state highway designation of State Route 402 (SR 402).
+I-20 has the unsigned state highway designation State Route 402 (SR 402).

 Route description

 I-20 is the main east–west Interstate in Georgia.
 It is four lanes wide in much of the state.
 In the Atlanta metropolitan area, the highway ranges from six lanes wide in the most outlying counties to 10 lanes wide in downtown Atlanta.
-As with all Interstate Highways, all of I-20 in Georgia is included as part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.
+As with all Interstate Highways, all of I-20 in Georgia is included as part of the National Highway System, a system of routes determined to be important for the nation's economy, mobility, and defense.

-Haralson County
+Haralson and Carroll counties

 I-20 enters Georgia from Alabama south-southwest of Tallapoosa.
 The state line is the Central–Eastern time zone boundary.
 It travels to the east-northeast and crosses over Williams Creek.
 It passes the Georgia Visitor Information Center.
 The highway crosses over Walton Creek just before briefly entering the city limits of Tallapoosa.
 Immediately after it leaves the city limits, it has an interchange with SR 100.
 Within the interchange, I-20 enters the city limits of Tallapoosa twice more.
 After crossing over Blalock Creek, it curves to the east.
 After it curves back to the east-northeast, it crosses over Walker Creek twice.
 It curves to the east-southeast and travels along the southern edge of Waco, where it has an interchange with Waco Road.
 The Interstate then enters Bremen.
 Almost immediately, it then enters Carroll County.

-Carroll County

 I-20 curves to the east and has an interchange with US 27/SR 1.
 It leaves Bremen and travels southeast of the city.
 It curves back to the east-northeast and crosses over Buck Creek.
 Right after the creek, the westbound lanes have a weigh station.
 The highway travels south of Spence Lake.
 It curves to the northeast and crosses over Allen Creek.
 It enters the city limits of Temple and crosses over Bethel Creek.
 After a crossing of Webster Creek, the highway curves to the east-northeast and has an interchange with SR 113 (Carrollton Street).
 It curves to the east-southeast and leaves Temple.
 It crosses the Little Tallapoosa River and then curves back to the east-northeast.
 It curves to the east and enters Villa Rica.
 It travels just south of Villa Rica High School.
 Immediately, it has an interchange with SR 61/SR 101.
 It curves to the east-northeast and passes the Glanton–Hindsman Elementary School.
 It then enters Douglas County.